ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 {: #api-prerequisites-setup}
 {: api}

-Before you can use the API to create your {{site.data.keyword.cephaas_short}}, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the CephaaS API service.
+Before you can use the API to create your {{site.data.keyword.cephaas_full_notm}}, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the CephaaS API service.

 The following examples use the `us-south` regional endpoint.
 {: note}